 Your personal life experiences could have a powerful impact on the life of an individual in recovery.
 Train to become a Certified Peer Recovery Specialist (CPRS)!

 PIK’s CPRS course is an intensive 46 hours of instruction that qualifies individuals to apply for New Jersey State Certification.
 With it, you will gain an understanding of the skills needed to guide, mentor, and support anyone who would like to enter into or sustain long-term recovery from an addiction to alcohol or other drugs.
 The skills you will learn can be applied in a wide variety of settings, including treatment centers, recovery centers, faith-based institutions, and various community settings.

-Our next training session begins Saturday, March 9 and runs through Thursday, April 1.
-Find a full calendar here.
+Our next training session begins Saturday, June 5th and runs through Thursday, July 1st.

 When you complete this training, you will: